matuzalemmuller/TwitchSpammer/README.md

 ### DockerHub

 A container version of the app is also available in [DockerHub](https://hub.docker.com/r/matuzalemmuller/twitchspammer).
-To run the container, you must run the following code:
+To run the container, you must run the following command:

 ```